Sivajyothi3/Learning_Path_Dashboard/README.md

 🌐 Community feature to share resources

-📷 Preview

-(Add screenshot of your dashboard here once hosted)

-🚀 Deployment

-You can host it easily on GitHub Pages:

-Push the project to your GitHub repository

-Go to Settings → Pages

-Select branch main → /root and save

-Access your dashboard from https://github.com/Sivajyothi3/Learning_Path_Dashboard

 🤝 Contributing

 Contributions are welcome!
 Feel free to fork this repo and improve the dashboard.